chemle/emle-engine/README.md

 The ML/MM implementation uses several ML frameworks to predict energies and gradients.
-[DeePMD-kit](https://docs.deepmodeling.com/projects/deepmd/en/master/index.html) or [TorchANI](https://github.com/aiqm/torchani) can be used for the in vacuo predictions and custom [Jax](https://github.com/google/jax) code is used to predict corrections to the in vacuo values in the presence of point charges.
+[DeePMD-kit](https://docs.deepmodeling.com/projects/deepmd/en/master/index.html) or [TorchANI](https://github.com/aiqm/torchani) can be used for the in vacuo predictions and custom [JAX](https://github.com/google/jax) code is used to predict corrections to the in vacuo values in the presence of point charges.
-Both frameworks make heavy use of
+The frameworks make heavy use of
 [just-in-time compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation).
 This compilation is performed during to the _first_ ML/MM call, hence subsequent calculatons are _much_ faster.
 By using a long-lived server